tempdb system database is a global resource that's available to all users connected to the instance of SQL Server or connected to Azure SQL Database.

 |Log||templog||templog.ldf||8 megabytes||Autogrow by 64 megabytes to a maximum of 2 terabytes|

-* The number of files depends on the number of (logical) processors on the machine.
+The number of secondary data files depends on the number of (logical) processors on the machine.
 As a general rule, if the number of logical processors is less than or equal to eight, use the same number of data files as logical processors.
-If the number of logical processors is greater than eight, use eight data files and then if contention continues, increase the number of data files by multiples of 4 until the contention is reduced to acceptable levels or make changes to the workload/code.
+If the number of logical processors is greater than eight, use eight data files.
+Then if contention continues, increase the number of data files by multiples of four until the contention decreases to acceptable levels, or make changes to the workload/code.

 The default value for the number of data files is based on the general guidelines in KB 2154845.

-To move the TempDB data and log files, see Move System Databases.
+tempdb data and log files, see Move system databases.